Heisenberg double versus deformed derivatives: Relating Heisenberg double to the -deformed derivatives

-\nxpoint {\bf Main Theorem.} {\it The $(\gg,\bm\phi)$-twisted Weyl algebra $A_{\gg,\bm\phi}$ is isomorphic to the Heisenberg double for the pair of the Hopf algebra $U(\gg)$ and the topological Hopf algebra $\hat{S}(\gg^*)$ with respect to the $\bm\phi$-deformed coproduct, and for the Hopf pairing which is given above.
+\nxpoint {\it The $(\gg,\bm\phi)$-twisted Weyl algebra $A_{\gg,\bm\phi}$ is isomorphic to the Heisenberg double of the Hopf algebra $U(\gg)$ where the dual topological Hopf algebra is $\hat{S}(\gg^*)$ with respect to the $\bm\phi$-deformed coproduct, and with respect to the Hopf pairing given by ~(\ref{eq:pairing1}) or, equivalently, ~(\ref{eq:pairing2}).
 In other words, the left action $\blacktriangleright$ used for the second smash product structure satisfies (and is determined by) the formula

-for all $\hat{u}\in U(\gg)$ and $P\in\hat{S}(\gg^*)$. }
+for all $\hat{u}\in U(\gg)$ and $P\in\hat{S}(\gg^*)$.

+Consequently, the phase space algebra with the $\phi$-deformed derivatives~(\refpoint{pp:defDerAlg}) is isomorphic to the Heisenberg double (and the isomorphism nontrivially depends on $\phi$). }

 {\it Proof.} If the identity holds for $P=P_1$ and $P=P_2$ then